 Explanation about the service and the knowledge of what the out of hours service has access to about them may alleviate most of the worries.
-Also expectations need to be properly managed, maybe a reassurance message about what is an emergency and what isn't.
-Telling people to only contact in an emergency means they have to rely on their judgement; this is especially hard if it is on behalf of someone they care about.
+The introduction of the 111 service should provide another layer of health care which the patient can access easily.
 The survey indicated that once booked in to see a doctor and through the door most respondents are highly satisfied with the surgery.
 However, the patient experience leading up to that point does require some review.